 - 5 Tips For Using Retinol Skincare Products

 - 6 Final Thoughts

 The best way for you to figure out the order of products to put on your face is to understand what those products do to the skin.
 In this case, we’ll focus on what retinol is and its effects on the skin.

 You might have heard about the retinol hype from a friend or a favorite beauty guru.
 It isn’t magic, there is a scientific explanation as to how it can help greatly improve your skin.

-Skin improvements can also be due to the brightening effect of retinol.
-It can exfoliate the skin at a cellular level.
+Skin improvements can be due to the brightening effect of retinol.
+It can exfoliate and cleanse the skin at a cellular level.

 With this, older and dull skin cells are efficiently removed from the skin’s topmost layer.
 This reveals brighter, newer, and smoother skin.